hpesoj/gsl-pointers/README.md

 foo(42); // also okay
 ```

-However, unlike a reference-to-const, a `indirect<T const>` does not extend the lifetime of the temporary from which it is constructed.
+However, unlike a reference-to-const, an `indirect<T const>` does not extend the lifetime of the temporary from which it is constructed.
 Thus, while this is safe:

 ```c++
 int const& i = 42; // lifetime of temporary extended by `i`